jamestrimble/toy-verifier/README.md

 borrowed a few ideas from the code of VeriPB, but if you're wondering how to write a good verifier, the VeriPB code is a much better place to look.

-Variable numbers are positive integers.
-Literals are stored as integers, with a positive integer representing the variable of that number, and a negative integer `lit` representing the negation of the variable whose number is `~lit`.
+Literals are stored as strings using the original variable names, with a leading tilde (~) indicating a negated variable.

 Each `Constraint` is a >= constraint.
 The left-hand side is represented as a map from literal to coefficent, in canonical form (with only positive